 Collaborations Workshop 2020 (CW20) took place online from 31 March - 2 April 2020 and the documentation created to facilitate the virtual unconference is now available for reuse.

-The Software Sustainability Institute website will be down for scheduled maintenance on Thursday 26th April from 7:30am-8:00am.
-We apologise for any inconvenience this may cause.
+The Software Sustainability Institute website will be down for scheduled maintenance on Friday 26 June between 09:00 and 12:00 BST.

 The Open Life Science mentoring and training programme is open for applications.
 The programme helps early stage researchers and potential academic leaders to become Open Science ambassadors in the life science community.